-A merger does not constitute an assignment in Texas.22 As a result, practitioners can further restrict assignments to include mergers and various assignments by operation of law by including the bracketed text in the above form.
+A merger does not constitute an assignment in Texas.
+As a result, practitioners can further restrict assignments to include mergers and various assignments by operation of law by including the bracketed text in the above form.

-Under Texas law, there is no implied covenant to act reasonably in withholding consent.23 Consequently, it is common for parties to include a qualifier such as "such consent not to be unreasonably withheld, delayed, or conditioned."
+Under Texas law, there is no implied covenant to act reasonably in withholding consent.
+Consequently, it is common for parties to include a qualifier such as "such consent not to be unreasonably withheld, delayed, or conditioned."

-Although Texas courts have not provided guidance on what constitutes reasonable conduct with respect to a consent to assignment, a consenting party should be able to consider: (1) the current and historical financial condition of the proposed assignee, (2) the experience and business acumen of the proposed assignee, (3) the proposed use of the assigned rights by the proposed assignee, and (4) the honesty and goodfaith of the proposed assignee.
-However, personal taste and convenience are not proper considerations, and it is unreasonable to withhold consent solely to extract an economic concession or improve economic po-
+Although Texas courts have not provided guidance on what constitutes reasonable conduct with respect to a consent to assignment, a consenting party should be able to consider: (1) the current and historical financial condition of the proposed assignee, (2) the experience and business acumen of the proposed assignee, (3) the proposed use of the assigned rights by the proposed assignee, and (4) the honesty and good-faith of the proposed assignee.
+However, personal taste and convenience are not proper considerations, and it is unreasonable to withhold consent solely to extract an economic concession or improve economic position.
+Accordingly, if there are certain potential assignees, such as direct competitors or "vulture" funds that may be unpalatable to either of the contracting parties, attorneys should identify them as specific exclusions in the assignment paragraph.